Om030701/Quiz-App/README.md

 Created By : 19012011026_Om Patel

 Description : I created a quiz application using Kotlin language in android studio.
-This app lets you take a simple quiz based on the flags of differnet countries.
+This app lets you take a simple quiz based on the flags of different countries.

 Language : Kotlin